treysu/docker-compose-plex/README.md

 ## Repository Structure

 - **`compose.yaml`**: The main Docker Compose file that defines the services and their configurations.
 - **`kometa.env.example`**: A template environment file for the Kometa service.
-Copy this file to `kometa.env` and fill in your specific environment variables to configure the Kometa service properly.
+Copy this file to `kometa.env` and fill in your specific environment variables to configure the service properly.
-- **`.scripts/`**: Directory containing scripts for managing the Docker Compose services.
+- **`letterboxd.env.example`**: A template environment file for the Letterboxd Plex Sync service.
+Copy this file to `letterboxd.env` and fill in your specific environment variables to configure the service properly.

 ## Services

 The `compose.yaml` file includes the following services:

 - **Plex**: A media server to stream your media content.
+- **Tautulli**: A tool for monitoring Plex server usage.
 - **Kometa**: A service that works in conjunction with Plex, providing additional functionality.
 - **Imagemaid**: A tool from the Kometa team used to clean up Plex image cache.
-- **Letterboxd Sync**: A tool to sync Letterboxd data with Plex.
+- **Letterboxd Plex Sync**: A tool to sync Letterboxd data with Plex.

 ## Getting Started